 Does homeowners insurance cover space heaters?

 As a homeowner, it’s important to be mindful of what your homeowners insurance policy does or does not cover so you may be better prepared in the event of a catastrophe.
-A standard home insurance policy includes three types of coverage, among others:
+A typical home insurance policy includes three types of coverage, among others:

 - Liability coverage, which pays for bodily injury and damage to the property of others that you are found liable for